-Complaints should be acknowledged within 2 working days of the complaint being received.
-Complaints should be dealt with as swiftly as possible, and it is expected that the majority of complaints will be responded to within 20 working days.
-Where complaints are more complex and require further investigation, this timeframe can be extended to 30 working days.
-Complainants should be kept fully informed of any changes to response timeframes.
+The council has five working days to acknowledge the complaint from the date it is received.
+The stage one timescales will start from the date we have accepted it as a formal complaint.
+Complaints should be dealt with as swiftly as possible, and it is expected that the majority of complaints will be responded to within 10 working days of the complaint being accepted and passed to an investigating officer.
+Where complaints are more complex and require further investigation, this timeframe can be extended by another 10 working days.
+This must be agreed with the Complainant, the reasons given and providing them with the information for the Local Government & Social Care Ombudsman (LGSCO) in writing by email or post.

-Stage 2
+Stage Two

-Review by Senior Officer (Head of Service)
+Review by Senior Officer/Head of Service